 We sailed into Papeete, the capital of Tahiti which is the largest island in French Polynesia.
 The port area is full of shops and restaurants, but the real Tahiti is found when you leave the city.

-I was lucky enough to meet my friend that lives in Tahiti a native Polynesian.
+I was lucky enough to meet my friend who lives in Tahiti a native Polynesian.
 She drove me around to explore.
-There are many things to see in Tahiti, but you cannot do it all in one day especially in the heat.
-It was over 30*C on the day we were there and my pale skin cannot handle it!

 We then went to one of the black sand beaches where all the kite surfers go to practice (photo above) as it is very windy there!
 In Tahiti, there are more volcanic black sand beaches, than white sand beaches.

-If you go to Tahiti I recommend to go on a tour or hire a private guide as the public bus only operates early in the morning and late at night and to visit the whole island as there so much to see.
+If you go to Tahiti I recommend going on a tour or hiring a private guide as the public bus only operates early in the morning and late at night and to visit the whole island as there is so much to see.